uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 # Solution

 The first translation is x = -12 and y = -12.
-Now the arrow tip is at the origin, and the doubling will keep the tip where it is.
+Now the shape tip is at the origin, and the doubling will keep the tip where it is.
 The matrix should be \( \begin{bmatrix}  2 & 0 \\   0 & 2 \\   \end{bmatrix} \) as usual for doubling.
-The second translation needs to be 12,12 to get the arrow back to the starting point.
+The second translation needs to be 12,12 to get the shape back to the starting point.

 {panel end}

 The same problem comes up with rotation.
 The following interactive allows you to use a translation first to make the scaling more predicable.

-{interactive slug="2d-arrow-manipulations" type="whole-page" text="true" parameters="config=matrix-rotate-translate"}
+{interactive slug="2d-shape-manipulations" type="whole-page" text="true" parameters="config=matrix-rotate-translate"}

 Using Translation to Simplify Rotation